openshift-labs/lab-building-images/workshop/content/container-basics/05-networked-services.md

 Long lived network services run in a container will need to be detached from the terminal and run as a background process.

-To run a web server using the `busybox` image, which serves up files from the local `htdocs` directory run:
+To run a web server using the `busybox` image, which serves up files from the local `htdocs` directory, run:

 ```execute
 podman run --rm -d --name httpd -p 80:80 -v `pwd`/htdocs:/htdocs busybox httpd -f -h /htdocs -vv